evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 npm install
 ```

 - Go to `serverless` directory.
 Run `npm install` and then create .env file and add USERNAME, PASSWORD, JWT_SECRET that are used for authentication.
 Make them hard to guess if you deploy this!
+If you deploy locally, you need also to add the AUTH_TOKEN and ACCOUNT_SID with your Twilio credentials, but if you deploy remotely you DO NOT need them
 ```shell
 cd serverless
 npm install